openregulatory/templates/templates/qms/post-market-surveillance/periodic-safety-update-report.md

 | Contraindications:                          |   |
 | Target populations:                         |   |
 | Device trade name(s):                       |   |

+## Table of Contents

+> Insert ToC

+## 1. Summary

+> Note: Highlight which issues around the safety and performance of your device you identified and whether the benefit-risk ratio changes.
+Give a status update on the issues identified in the last PSUR (if applicable).

 ## 2. Impact on Clinical Evaluation: Benefit and Performance